 As noted in the RFP:

-The Vermont State Court Administrator’s Office seeks proposals from nonprofit organizations interested in partnering with the Judiciary to recruit, train, and support volunteer Guardians ad Litem (GALs) in one or more counties in Vermont.
-Ideal proposals will come from organizations with experience administering volunteer-based programs in collaboration with a governmental partner to serve children or families in need.
+The Vermont State Court Administrator’s Office (CAO) seeks proposals from nonprofit organizations interested in partnering with the Judiciary to recruit, train, and support volunteer Guardians ad Litem (GALs) in one or more counties in Vermont.
+Ideal proposals will come from organizations with experience administering volunteer-based programs to serve children or families in need.
+Applicants must propose a “local program” serving at least one entire county but may propose to serve multiple counties.

 The schedule for the RFP is as follows: